- Where: Woodmill Bridge, between Manor Farm Road and Oliver Road

 In order to complete these works safely, Woodmill Lane between Oliver Road and Manor Farm Road will be closed for the duration of the two weeks, however access to the Woodmill Activity Centre will be maintained at all times.
 In the first week, access will be from Wessex Lane and in the second week access will be from Manor Farm Road.

 There will also be work to install a duct crossing across Manor Farm Road from 6 January for approximately 3 days.
 In order to carry out this work, 4-way temporary traffic signals will be in place at the mini roundabouts on Manor Farm Road, Forest Hills Drive and Woodmill Lane.

 We did look at various options to carry out the work.
 Whilst we are aware of the inconvenience of closing the bridge for two weeks, by doing this it will minimise the impact and reduce the time needed to complete the work.
 Furthermore, as we will be working in the footway, pedestrians will be diverted onto a temporary footway in the road, meaning we have to fully close the road to allow room for this.

 A signed diversion route will be in place, via Portswood Road, St Denys Road, Cobden Bridge and Manor Farm Road.

-The scheme has since progressed through the detailed design stage and has now secured a budget for construction in January next year.
+The scheme progressed through the detailed design stage and secured a budget for construction in January 2020.
 We are installing traffic signals to minimise the impact of traffic using the bridge and the surrounding area and installing a pedestrian crossing to improve safety when crossing Woodmill Lane.